github/opensource.guide/_articles/metrics.md

   by: "@andrew"
 ---

 Your project is starting to grow. 🌱  Well, you think it's growing.
 Is it growing?
 Let's talk about how to measure and track the success of your open source project.

+## Why measure anything?

+Data, when used wisely, can help you make better decisions as an open source maintainer.
+For example, data can help you:

+* Understand how users respond to a new feature
+* Figure out where new users come from
+* Convey your project’s popularity
+* Raise money from sponsorships

+@mikemcquaid explained [Homebrew’s decision](https://github.com/Homebrew/brew/blob/bbed7246bc5c5b7acb8c1d427d10b43e090dfd39/docs/Analytics.md) to use Google Analytics as such:

+> Homebrew is provided free of charge and run entirely by volunteers in their spare time.
+As a result, we do not have the resources to do detailed user studies of Homebrew users to decide on how best to design future features and prioritise current work.
+Anonymous aggregate user analytics allow us to prioritise fixes and features based on how, where and when people use Homebrew.

-Popularity isn't everything.
+On the other hand, popularity isn't everything.
 Everybody gets into open source for different reasons.
-If [your goal](../../getting-started/setting-expectations/) was to show off your portfolio work, be transparent about your code, or just have fun, don't feel pressured to grow your project through the metrics outlined below.
+If your goal as an open source maintainer is to show off your work, be transparent about your code, or just have fun, metrics may not be important to you.

-If you _are_ interested in growing your project, the following metrics will give you a framework for analyzing and tracking your progress.
+If you _are_ interested in understanding your project on a deeper level, the following metrics will help you analyze your work.

-* TOC
-{:toc}

-## Discoverability
+## Discovery

 Before anybody can use or contribute back to your project, they need to know it exists.
 The first question you'll want to ask yourself, then, is: _are people finding my project?_